olneykimberly/Intro_scRNAseq/02_getData/README.md

 # 3. Download (or copy and paste) reference genome and annotation file
 - The reference genome is in fasta format.
 - The annotation file is in gtf format.
-- cd into your **refs** folder.
+- cd into your **refs/** folder.
 This is where we will download our references.
 - We get these two files from Ensembl because we know they are compatible with cellranger.
 We can use the wget command to download any file from the internet.
 Run the command below.
 Downloading the fasta may take a while.
   ```
   wget http://ftp.ensembl.org/pub/release-104/fasta/sus_scrofa/dna/Sus_scrofa.Sscrofa11.1.dna.toplevel.fa.gz